- "Could not sign in. Please check your network connection and try again"

 - Click Generate an App-Specific Password and follow the steps on your screen.

-After you generate your app-specific password, enter or paste it into the Apple ID password field in iMessage or FaceTime settings.
+After you generate your app-specific password, type it into the Apple ID password field in iMessage, FaceTime, or Game Center settings.

 Check your settings

 If third-party firewall or port filtering software is installed, it needs to be configured to allow connections to apple.com, verisign.com and verisign.net.
-See the list of ports required to use FaceTime and Messages and get help using FaceTime and iMessage behind a firewall.
+See the list of ports required to use Messages and FaceTime and get help using FaceTime and iMessage behind a firewall.

 If your /private/etc/hosts file has been modified, make sure that it isn't interfering with communications to apple.com, verisign.com, or verisign.net servers.
-Some third-party software installers may modify the /private/etc/hosts file without alerting you.
-Get help resolving issues with a /private/etc/hosts file using the "Blocked by configuration" steps.
+Some third-party software installers might modify the /private/etc/hosts file without alerting you.